|

 0.00 - 3.00 Credits

 This course is for first semester students.
-It teaches the manufacture of metal parts using machine tool operations.
+It teaches the manufacturing of metal parts using machine tool operations.
 Students learn the theoretical operations of the engine lathe, drill press, pedestal grinder, and vertical milling machine.
 The course includes lecture, discussion, and demonstrations.

 Corequisite: